 Most operable windows require a locking system to make sure burglars can’t just pry open the sash and climb right in, but the design of the window will determine what type of lock that is best.

 - Keyed locks: The most secure of window locking systems, keyed locks are ideal for double or single hung windows and offer extra protection, since the lock can only be opened by someone who holds the key.
-To make your life at home easier, have all the locks keyed to the same key and keep multiple copies somewhere safe, with a spare placed in a lockbox outside your home, or entrusted to a dependable neighbor.
+To make your life at home easier, have all the locks keyed to the same key and keep multiple copies somewhere safe, with a spare placed in a lockbox outside your home or entrusted to a dependable neighbor.

 - Swivel-action locks: Used mostly for double hung windows, swivel-action locks, also called keepers, have a latch that can be swiveled from left to right to move a locking snib in and out of place.

-- Lag screws: Lags screwed into place above the lower sash keep single hung windows locked into place, and can be placed below the open window to keep it open.
+- Lag screws: Lags screwed into place above the lower sash keep single hung windows locked into place, and they can be placed below the open window to keep it ajar.
 However, these kinds of locks can potentially be knocked out of place with a hard shove, so they don’t offer as much security as other kinds of locks.

 - Window latches: Latches are the most common kind of lock.
-A latch is screwed to one window, and hooks into the second sash when in the locked position.
+A latch is screwed to one window and hooks into the second sash when in the locked position.

 Window glazing also plays a part in home security

 Of course, quality locks and secure windows will only protect you from criminals hoping to pry open your windows.
 If a thief is willing to break a window in order to enter your home, no level of sophistication in your locks will make much of a difference.